abpframework/abp-samples/BlazorWasmAspNetCoreHosted/README.md

 # Blazor WebAssembly Asp.NET Core Hosted

 Microsoft provides a template named Blazor WebAssembly Asp.NET Core Hosted.
-This template is a Blazor WebAssembly application that hosts a Blazor WebAssembly application.
+This template is an Asp.NET Core Razor Pages application that hosts a Blazor WebAssembly application.
 Basically, `HttpApi.Host` and `Blazor` applications are hosted together.
 In this case, only one application will be deployed and blazor application will be served by the HttpApi.Host.

 ## Instructions